-Saruman (Man of Skill) is one of the Istari, the Maiar sent by the Valar to oppose the will and might of Sauron in the Third Age of Middle-Earth.
+Saruman (Man of Skill) is one of the Istari, a weaked form of Maiar spirits sent by the Valar to oppose the will and might of Sauron in the Third Age of Middle-Earth.
 Saruman was appointed the head of the White Council.
-Saruman spent years studying the history and lore of the One but kept his actions secret from the rest of the White Council.
+Saruman spent years studying the history and lore of the One Ring but kept his actions secret from the rest of the White Council.

 Treebeard being a creature of soft heart and forgiveness takes pity on Saruman and can not find it in his heart to keep him (Saruman) imprisoned and allows him (and his servant Grima (the Wormtongue)) to leave Orthanc.
 After his departure from Orthanc, Saruman flees to the Shire where he begins to gain power and influence and by gaining this foothold begins to spread his dominance over the irresolute hobbits, leading up to the events of "The Scouring of The Shire".
 After the downfall of Sauron the hobbits begin a lengthy return to the Shire which has now been twisted and corrupted in their absence into an industrial landscape by the wickedness of Saruman.
 The hobbit company (Frodo, Sam, Merry, and Pippin) begin to rally the hobbits and learn that Saruman is the culprit of mutilation of the once green and fertile countryside.
 The hobbits succeed in overthrowing the servants of Saruman and even in casting Saruman himself from the Shire.
 During Saruman's departure his servant (the beaten down and broken Grima) takes his vengeance upon Saruman for Saruman's years of abuse and scorn toward him by slitting his throat and Wormtongue himself is then felled by arrows of the hobbits while attempting his own escape.